Sandwich Attack

 An MEV exploit where an attacker observes pending transactions and strategically places their own transactions before and after to profit from price movements.

 Sandwich Attack refers to a form of MEV exploitation where a malicious actor monitors pending blockchain transactions and strategically positions their own trades immediately before and after a target transaction to extract profit from the resulting price movement.
-When a user submits a large swap on a decentralized exchange like Uniswap, an attacker can front-run by purchasing the same asset first, artificially inflating its price, then back-run by selling immediately after the victim's trade executes at the worse rate.
-This manipulation has become endemic across DeFi, with sandwich attacks extracting over $212 million from Ethereum users in 2024 alone (according to EigenPhi MEV data).
+When a user submits a large swap on a decentralized exchange like Uniswap, an attacker can front-run by purchasing the same asset first, artificially inflating its price, then back-run by selling immediately after the victim's trade executes at a worse rate.
+This manipulation has become common across DeFi.
 The attack exploits the transparent nature of public mempools combined with the ability to pay higher gas fees for transaction priority.
-Understanding sandwich attacks and their prevention mechanisms has become essential knowledge for smart contract auditors, protocol designers, and MEV researchers, making it a frequently tested topic in Web3 security interviews.
+Understanding sandwich attacks and their prevention mechanisms is essential knowledge for smart contract auditors, protocol designers, and MEV researchers.

 Sandwich Attack Mechanics